-Another revealing experiment had subjects downloading music (and rating what they heard).
+Another revealing experiment where such group effects seem weak or absent and which does not involve social preference change had subjects downloading music (and rating what they heard).
 In one treatment, this is done in isolation; and in another they knew what other people had listened to (but not their ratings) in their session.
 There were eight different session (or worlds) in the second treatment.
-In the second treatment, the pattern of downloads are much more concentrated: that is, the downloads are more unequally distributed across all the possible tracks (see Salagnik et al, 2006).
+In the second treatment, the pattern of downloads are much more concentrated: that is, the downloads are more unequally distributed across all the possible tracks (see Salagnik et al., 2006).
 In this sense, demand for listening across the subjects becomes more similar when subjects know what others are doing.
 This could be consistent with people extracting information about what are good tracks from what others do.
-However, since the person can download any or all tracks to form a direct personal judgement, there is no need to rely in this way on the judgement of others (as there was in the urn experiments that I described in the beginning where each individual only sampled the urn once).
+However, since the person can download any or all tracks to form a direct personal judgment, there is no need to rely in this way on the judgment of others (as there was in the urn experiments that I described in the beginning where each individual only sampled the urn once).
 It seems more likely therefore that tastes are genuinely socially influenced.
 This interpretation receives further support when the variance in downloads for a particular track across the eight sessions in treatment 2 is compared with the variance in success for this track in treatment 1.
 The variance is greater in treatment 2.
 In other words, the social influence also makes the success of a track more unpredictable (and this is particularly so for those tracks that are revealed as the best under independent listening in treatment 1).
 It seems more likely therefore that tastes are changing through social influence as this would help explain the greater unpredictability of outcome: it depends on vagaries of how particular bandwagons develop.
 Indeed, the authors conclude that when individuals are subject to this minimal kind of social influence these 'markets do not simply aggregate pre-existing preferences' (p.856).

 While this is a natural inference.
 There is another.
 People typically use creative outputs like music, film and TV as a social, conversational resource and this will always incline people to listen or view what others are viewing and hearing.
 You cannot talk about a film at any length with someone who has not seen it.
 Plainly there is no opportunity for this kind of exchange in the laboratory, but it is possible that subjects bring the habits of consumption into the lab.
+If this were the case, then although in some broad sense people would be responding to a 'social preference', this would not be a 'social preference' in the sense discussed earlier where trusting behaviours and contributions to public goods changed with the social/group context.